Canon 50D vs Ricoh GR

 Studio photographers will appreciate that the Canon 50D (unlike the GR) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the GR have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the GR have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the GR was followed by the Ricoh GR II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the 50D and GR can be found, respectively, in the Canon 50D Manual (free pdf) or the online Ricoh GR Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 50D and the Ricoh GR?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.